 Elisa Sutherland is a mezzo-soprano known for her detailed, stylistic interpretations of both early and new music.
-This upcoming season, she will perform with New York ensemble Ekmeles, DC chamber choir The Thirteen, Philadelphia's contemporary music choir The Crossing, Grammy-award winning octet Roomful of Teeth, Chicago's Fonema Consort, the Bach Vespers series at Holy Trinity Lutheran Church on the Upper West side, and her own early and new music sextet, Variant 6.
+This upcoming season, she will perform with Philadelphia's contemporary music choir The Crossing, New York ensembles Ekmeles and TENET, Grammy-award winning octet Roomful of Teeth, DC chamber choir The Thirteen, Cleveland's Apollo's Fire, Santa Fe Desert Chorale, and her own early and new music sextet, Variant 6.

 Baroque Marathon Concert at the American Bach Soloists 2015 Summer Festival: